 Inflight entertainment (IFE) has come a long way ever since Orville Wright first cracked a joke onboard the Wright Flyer.

-Modern aircraft boast a bewildering array of films, TV shows, music, e-books and games, and the new arms race centres around which airline can secure the most first-run movies, or which has the largest catalogue.
+Modern aircraft boast a bewildering array of films, TV shows, music, e-books and games, delivered on demand via high-definition seatback screens.
+The new arms race centres around which airline can secure the most first-run movies, or who has the largest catalogue.

 |✈️ The Nostalgia Series|